adrienchaton/seminar_geidai_AI_Music/README.md

 ## Follow-up concert announcement

 Tokyo University of the Arts is organizing a concert as a continuation of the seminar.
-Please, feel invited to join and find all details on the following page: http://mce.geidai.ac.jp/topics/l-ai-ve-electronicspace-concert
+Please, feel invited to join and find all details on the following page: [concert announcement](http://mce.geidai.ac.jp/topics/l-ai-ve-electronicspace-concert)

 February 19,2020, Open 18:00   Start 19:00